google/gsocguides/pages/student/15-evaluations.md

 sidebar: student_sidebar
 ---

-Evaluations occur three times (after the first, second and third months of coding).
+Evaluations occur two times (after 5 weeks and at the end of the 10th week of the coding period).
 They are your opportunity to evaluate your mentor and your mentoring organization's performance.
 This is also your mentor's opportunity to evaluate you.

 The pass or fail decision from an evaluation should not come as a surprise.
 You and your mentor will already be communicating, and you should be discussing the quality of your code, your participation in the community and your progress on your project to that point.
 If you aren't getting this feedback, ask for it.